 How will we get around?

 Group travel will take advantage of the rich intermodality of the Dutch and Danish transportation systems, combining regional rail for inter-city travel with bicycles, walking and light rail/subway/streetcars for local site visits.

 What about weather?

 The maritime climates in the Netherlands and Denmark are generally mild, with spring and fall day temperatures typically reaching highs the 50s and 60s and lows at night dropping to the 40s.
 Clouds are likely, and showers are a possibility on any day at any time of year.
-We will ride bikes each day regardless of weather, and the locals’ technique of riding with an open umbrella is surprisingly easy to master.
+We will ride bikes each day regardless of weather.
+The locals’ technique of riding with an open umbrella is surprisingly easy to master.

 What to wear?

 No special clothing is required for riding a bicycle.
 Northern European dress tends to be informal but chic and cosmopolitan.
 Nice jeans, slacks and comfortable shoes along with fitted shirts, blouses and a weather-resistant jacket is a good choice most days.
 A rain jacket, gloves and a packable umbrella are a must.
 A scarf or hat is also a good idea for cooler days.
 Daily wear should emphasize comfort for moving around and layers for variable conditions.
-Pack light for easy travel – we will be switching hotels once.
+Pack light for easy travel – some trips will transfer hotels once.
 Laundry services will be available at hotels.

 Who is involved?